fw123/leetcode-note/README.md

 # leetcode-note
-coding in leetcode and read some notebook
+coding in leetcode and write some notebook